cerc-io/ts-nitro/packages/example-web-app/README.md

 * Open console in browser inspect and enable debug logs by setting `localStorage.debug = 'ts-nitro:*'`

-* Restart the apps for enabling logs
+* Refresh the apps for enabling logs

 * Call methods `setupClient('alice')` and `setupClient('bob')` separately in the 2 browsers

-* Wait for `New peer found` log in console and check `window.msgService.peers` to see if peers have exchanged info
+* Wait for `New peer found` log in console and check `msgService.peers` to see if peers have exchanged info

-* Call method `window.directFund` with address of the other browser client and check logs
+* Call method `directFund` with address of the other browser client and check logs

   * For example, call directFund in Alice browser with Bob's address

     ```
-    window.directFund('0xBBB676f9cFF8D242e9eaC39D063848807d3D1D94')
+    directFund('0xBBB676f9cFF8D242e9eaC39D063848807d3D1D94')
     ```

   * Final expected log